 Ben Cross, a top-notch investigator, was at a table drinking coffee and eating a donut when Shelly walked in.

 Or: Shelly walked in the café and looked around.
 Ben Cross, a successful, well-connected security contractor, was at a table drinking coffee and eating a donut.

 Watch out for run-on sentences or comma splices, like “Her son was an athlete he played all sports.”Or “He doesn’t play football anymore, he injured his back."
-Fix these by inserting a period, dash, or semicolon, or a conjunction like and, or, nor, but, for, so, as, yet, since, because, etc. "He doesn't play football anymore because he injured his back."
+Fix these by inserting a period, dash, or semicolon, or a conjunction like and, or, nor, but, for, so, as, yet, since, because, etc. "Her son was an athlete--he played all sports." (or period or semicolon) "He doesn't play football anymore because he injured his back." (or "since")